 The Sustainable Agricultural Training Project

 The Sustainable Agricultural Training Project championed by the Gorilla Organization kicked off in 2001 with an aim of improving agricultural practices of communities living adjacent to Volcanoes national park to reduce poverty and human pressure on the park.
 The Gorilla Organization started by giving free agricultural training to 110 Key farmer trainers who successfully completed the training.
 These key farmer trainers later trained 20 farmers each who in turn trained five each hence improving agricultural techniques and practices used by the local communities around the park.
-The project has registered success and continues to offer trainings in newly improved techniques which has led to general improvement of the communities around volcanoes.
+The project has registered success and continues to offer training in newly improved techniques which have led to the general improvement of the communities around volcanoes.

-In addition this project helped the communities in providing fuel-efficient stoves hence reducing the community’s dependence on charcoal and firewood by 70%.
-The project has in addition introduced tree planting where over 100,000 trees have been planted hence reducing the pressure on the park resources.
-The Key Farmer Trainers (KFTs) continue to supervise and over see the project.
+In addition, this project helped the communities in providing fuel-efficient stoves hence reducing the community’s dependence on charcoal and firewood by 70%.
+The project has, in addition, introduced tree planting where over 100,000 trees have been planted hence reducing the pressure on the park resources.
+The Key Farmer Trainers (KFTs) continue to supervise and oversee the project.

 Supporting Indigenous Rwanda Communities

-The Gorilla Organization also runs a project called Supporting Indigenous Rwanda Communities which kick started in 2001 with an aim of improving the lives of Batwa people who lost their land as a result of eviction from the park’s forest.
+The Gorilla Organization also runs a project called Supporting Indigenous Rwanda Communities which kick-started in 2001 with an aim of improving the lives of Batwa people who lost their land as a result of eviction from the park’s forest.

 Together with African Indigenous and Minority Peoples Organization, the Gorilla Organization has secured land for agriculture for the Batwa and equipped them with better agricultural techniques to help them cope up with the needs of life.

 The project has improved housing for Batwa as well as securing for them over 30 hectares of land for agriculture.
-Trainings have been conducted to help the Batwa learn the best agriculture practices having changed their way of life from a hunter-gatherer society to an agricultural society.
+Trainings have been conducted to help the Batwa learn the best agriculture practices have changed their way of life from a hunter-gatherer society to an agricultural society.

 The Volcanoes national park management helped in organizing and training communities to come up with new products that would help them to tap in the tourism resources.
 These products have been fully developed and put on the market for tourists to buy and are entirely managed by the community, with a lead example being the earlier mentioned Iby’Iwacu cultural Village

-The Ethno botany tour
+The Ethnobotany tour

-The Ethno botany tour offers an opportunity to explore the plants and herbs that are used to cure many diseases.
+The Ethnobotany tour offers an opportunity to explore the plants and herbs that are used to cure many diseases.
 The traditional healer will explain to you different herbs and the diseases they cure as you get a chance to visit his patients at the local pharmacy.
 This has also provided a livelihood to those working there as they continue to tap into the tourism market.

 You can as well take time to explore the clay fields where local men spend their days making bricks as you learn the art which they use in making these bricks.
 The bricks are then wrapped in banana leaves and left for 2 days to dry before placed in a wooden frame.
 You can get your hands dirty in trying to support this community by participating in brick making or building a community house.